Kong/kong-python-pdk/README.md

 ## Notes

 - All PDK API supported by Go Plugin Server is supported.
 - The plugin server is implemented by gevent module for now, thus only one CPU core will be used.
-If your plugin is CPU-hungry, consider run the plugin instance in a seperate process and implement a piping IPC.
+If your plugin is CPU-hungry, consider run the plugin instance in a seperate process (examples/py-hello.py as an example).
-- Currently you can't run Go plugins and Python plugins at the same time, as Kong only accepts one plugin server socket.

 ## TODO

-- Process per instance
+- Close signal handler?
 - Tests
 - Hot reload